artefactory/choice-learn/docs/paper/paper.md

 $$\mathbb{P}(i|\mathcal{A}) = \frac{e^{U(i)}}{\sum_{j \in \mathcal{A}} e^{U(j)}}$$

 The choice-modeller's job is to formulate an appropriate utility function depending on the context.
-In Choice-Learn, the user can parametrize predefined models such as the Conditional Logit or freely specify a custom utility function by overriding the *compute_batch_utility* method from the *ChoiceModel* class.
+In `Choice-Learn`, the user can parametrize predefined models such as the Conditional Logit or freely specify a custom utility function by overriding the *compute_batch_utility* method from the *ChoiceModel* class.
 This allows for tailoring choice models to different use cases.

 ## Unifying  traditional random utility models and machine learning-based models